-White < 13 > and Red < 13 > Internal Temperature Warning Icons icon indicates that the image quality of still photos will deteriorate.
+White < 10 > and Red < 10 > Internal Temperature Warning Icons

+- If the camera's internal temperature increases due to prolonged movie shooting or under a high ambient temperature, a white < 100 > or red < 100 > icon will appear. - The white < M > icon indicates that the image quality of still photos will deteriorate.
 You should stop still shooting and allow the camera's internal temperature to cool before shooting again.
 Since the movie's image quality will hardly deteriorate, movie shooting will continue. - The red < 3 > icon indicates that the movie shooting will soon be terminated automatically.
 If this happens, you will not be able to shoot again until the camera's internal temperature decreases.
 Turn off the power and let the camera rest for a while. - Shooting a movie at a high temperature for a prolonged period will cause the < > or < > icon to appear earlier.
-When you are not shooting, turn off the camera.
+When you are not shooting, turn off the camera